At a glance

 The raised bed shortcut

 For vegetable growing specifically, the most practical immediate response to heavy clay is to bypass it entirely with raised beds.
-A raised bed filled with a good topsoil and compost mix sits above the clay, drains freely into it – clay’s drainage is slow but it does drain eventually – and provides an ideal growing environment from the first season without waiting years for structural improvement to take effect in the subsoil below.
+A raised bed filled with a good topsoil and compost mix sits above the clay, drains freely down into it – clay is slow to drain but it does drain eventually – and provides an ideal growing environment from the first season without waiting years for structural improvement to take effect.
+Root vegetables, salad crops and anything needing free drainage grow perfectly in a raised bed over clay subsoil while the underlying ground is still unworkable.

 The clay beneath improves gradually through worm activity and organic matter filtering down from the bed above.
-After five years of raised beds over clay, the soil directly beneath them is measurably better structured than surrounding unimproved ground.
-The two approaches are not in competition – raised beds provide immediate productive capacity while long-term clay improvement builds underneath them simultaneously.
-Our guides on how to build a raised garden bed cheaply and the perfect raised bed soil mix cover the complete approach for getting the best out of growing over clay subsoil.
+After five years of raised beds over clay, the soil immediately beneath them is measurably better structured than surrounding unimproved ground.
+The two approaches are not alternatives – raised beds provide immediate productive capacity while long-term clay improvement builds underneath them simultaneously.
+A French drain or soakaway is worth considering if the ground under a bed holds standing water for more than 48 hours after heavy rain – this level of waterlogging indicates a drainage problem that raised beds alone cannot fully overcome, and drainage work completed once will pay for itself over decades.

 Share on socials: